privacyguides/privacyguides.org/docs/ai-chatbots.md

 - [:material-account-cash: Surveillance Capitalism](basics/common-threats.md#surveillance-as-a-business-model){ .pg-brown }
 - [:material-close-outline: Censorship](basics/common-threats.md#avoiding-censorship){ .pg-blue-gray }

 Since the release of **ChatGPT** in 2022, talking with **Large Language Models** (*LLMs*) has become common. **LLMs can help us** write better, understand unfamiliar subjects or answer a wide range of questions.
 However, the developers of those models **need data to improve their models**.
 Unfortunately, this often **includes your conversations** with the AI.
+Those privates conversations must be stored, which introduces a risk of data breaches.
+Furthermore, there is a real possibility the LLM will leak your private information in future conversations with other users.
 To solve this problem, you can use trusted and privacy-focused providers, or run AI models locally so your data never leaves your device.

-## Recommended Providers
+## Recommended Solutions

+## Cloud providers

 The recommendations for online providers here do not train their models using your chats and do not retain your chats for more than 14 days, based on each service's privacy policy.
-There is no guarantee that these privacy policies are honored.
+However, there is **no guarantee** that these privacy policies are honored.

-## Cloud providers
 When using cloud-based AI chatbots, be mindful of the personal information you share.
 Even if a service doesn't store your conversations, there's still a risk of sensitive data being exposed or misused. **Do not share sensitive information** related to health, finance, or other highly personal matters to protect your privacy and security.

 ### DuckDuckGo AI Chat